friveramariani/PRCubeStars/index.md

 **Our webpage outline**

 1. Projects
-2. Members
+1. Members
-	a.
-Information about the PRCubeStars Team members
+   1. Information about the PRCubeStars Team members
-	b.
-Our Stars
+   1. Our Stars
-	c.
-Mentors
+   1. Mentors
-3. News and Updates
+1. News and Updates

 ### Projects